Chippewa County is named for the Native American Chippewa or Ojibwe Native American people who resided in the region.

 Contractor: William Scott and John Scott of Sault Ste.
 Marie

-Note: The sandstone used in construction was extracted from the second ship canal.
+History: Sault Ste.
+Marie became the county seat in 1826.
+The first and only courthouse was constructed in 1877 to 1878 with sandstone extracted when the second canal was constructed.
 Limestone from nearby Drummond Island was also used.
 The cost of construction was $20,000 and the 1904 addition, cost $25,000.

 See: Michigan’s County Courthouses by John Fedynsky